BDC Hamburger Icon

 Open row

-A proper and clearly defined management structure is something every successful business needs.
-However, entrepreneurs may find that creating and implementing one isn’t as easy as it sounds.
 Henry Mintzberg, a Canadian academic and business management expert, set out to help companies address this issue by creating his own managerial theory.
 In it, Mintzberg categorizes organizational types and managerial roles to leverage strengths, resolve conflicts and prioritize workflow.
-Here’s how the theory’s principles are defined and how they can be implemented in your small business.
+Here’s how the principles of Mintzberg’s theory are defined and how they can be implemented in your small business.

 The management theory of Henry Mintzberg

-Henry Mintzberg is a management expert, author and academic.
+Mintzberg is a management expert, author and academic.
 He’s written nearly two dozen books on management and holds the Cleghorn Professorship of Management Studies at McGill University.
 Mintzberg argues that skills are learned through experience and cannot simply be taught in the classroom.

-In an interview with CNN, he stated: “You can teach all sorts of things that improve the practice of management with people who are managers.
+In a 2004 interview with CNN, he stated: “You can teach all sorts of things that improve the practice of management with people who are managers.
 What you cannot do is teach management to somebody who is not a manager … you cannot teach surgery to somebody who’s not a surgeon.”

 Mintzberg recommends breaking down management roles and responsibilities and organizing the workplace to simplify complex concepts.
 This helps streamline companies for efficiency, improves employee engagement and allows each team member to develop their own skills.